-According to my server provider, I am currently averaging between 200,000+ unique visitors a month and approximately 650,000 page views a month.
+According to my server provider, as of Fall 2013, I am currently averaging between 200,000+/- unique visitors a month and approximately 650,000 page views a month.
 Don’t ask me how, I can’t explain it either.

 I have a cool blog, want to trade links?

 No. Sorry, not trying to be a jerk (again) but it is too much work to keep up with everyone else’s links and rather than hurt someone’s feelings by not including them, I just don’t include anyone.
 I will try to find another way to be supportive though – just ask.